2017-2018 Graduate Catalog

 Student must apply and be accepted into the graduate certificate to be eligible to receive a certificate.
 The prerequisites and general criteria of eligibility for admission to any graduate certificate area of study include:

-- An earned baccalaureate degree or its equivalent from a regionally accredited college or university or enrollment in a USF five-year academic program is required.
-Students in five-year academic programs may be admitted upon completion of 120 semester hours.
+- An earned baccalaureate degree or its equivalent from a regionally accredited college or university or enrollment in a USF Accelerated Major is required.
+Students in Accelerated Majors may be admitted upon completion of 120 semester hours.

 - Each graduate area of study sets the requirements for admission, including minimum grade point average, standardized test scores, and other similar criteria as part of the application.
 However, prospective non-degree seeking graduate certificate students must meet University graduate admissions grade point average requirements.